Do You Have a Hypoglycemia Treatment Plan?

 The type of ready-to-use glucagon you select, alongside your healthcare provider, is important.

 You’ve heard of rescue pens for severe allergic reactions.
-Did you know the same type of tool is available for low blood sugar emergencies?
-Gvoke HypoPen® is so simple to administer that it was used correctly by 99% of people in a study designed to simulate an emergency situation—and you can even self-administer it in certain cases.
+Did you know the same type of tool is available for emergency low blood sugar treatment?
+Gvoke HypoPen® is so simple to administer that it was used correctly by 99% of people in a study designed to simulate an emergency hypoglycemia situation—and you can even self-administer it in certain cases.
 It is not known if Gvoke is safe and effective in children under 2 years of age.

 Educate Your Inner Circle about How to Use Glucagon